Day Dreaming: A Home Office with a View

 Place figs on a baking sheet.
 Top figs with chopped rosemary and drizzle with honey.
 Broil until slightly brown.
 In a large bowl, combine the olive oil, balsamic vinegar and grey poupon.
 Season the dressing with salt and pepper.
 Add the arugula and the grilled figs and toss with the dressing.
 Arrange dressed arugula on a platter, then figs, then top with the prosciutto and Chevre.

 You have read this article cooking / fall / figs / mountains / recipes / travel with the title September 2010.
-You can bookmark this page URL http://enjoywithluh.blogspot.com/2010/09/grilled-fig-salad-with-prosciutto-and.html.
+You can bookmark this page URL https://enjoywithluh.blogspot.com/2010/09/grilled-fig-salad-with-prosciutto-and.html.
 Thanks!

 Watermelon, Mâche, and Pecan Salad Recipe